Ria424/developers-animatesdk-docs/ActionsPanel_object/ActionsPanel3.md

 #### Returns

-string; A string that contains all the text in the Actions panel.
+`string`; A string that contains all the text in the Actions panel.

 #### Description